telerik/ajax-docs/controls/calendar/client-side-programming/events/ondateselecting.md

-The **OnDateSelecting** client-side event handler is called immediately before the selected dates collection is updated to reflect the selection or deselection of a date.
+The **OnDateSelecting** client-side event handler of the [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) is called immediately before the selected dates collection is updated to reflect the selection or deselection of a date.

 The event handler receives two arguments: